CADWRDeltaModeling/mrzecest/example/data/README.md

 # Historical Net Delta Outflow

-File ``hist_ndo.csv`` is from DAYFLOW estimation has a daily frequency and units of cfs
+File ``hypothetical_ndo.csv`` is calculated from a hypothetical scenario and has a daily frequency and units of cfs

 # Historical Martinez Salinity